iZeaoGamer/Zector/major.md

 - Fixed crash upon auto selling items due to our newest API Update.
 - Fixed crash when breaking blocks and you've upgraded to the next Pickaxe Levels - This bug was introduced due to our newest API Update.
 - Added MCMMO Tokens!
 You can receive them from crates including monthly crate, and in there contains certain MCMMO Levels for certain types of MCMMO.
-- Fixed crash upon inviting yourself to the gang.
-- Fixed crash upon demoting yourself from the gang.
-- Fixed crash upon promoting yourself from the gang.
-- Fixed crash upon inviting other players from the gang when they're offline.
-- You can now promote offline players if they're in your gang.
-- You can now demote offline players if they're in your gang.
-- You can now kick offline players if they're in your gang. (/g kick)
 - Fixed conflicts between MCMMO Tokens and Class Transfer Orb items.
 - Fixed crash when receiving the MCMMO Tokens!
 - Fixed Renaming your item not displaying Custom enchants properly when using /rr.